 time to pursue hobbies,

 Kori and Michael Stack, founders of Acton Academy Kennebunkport, with their four children at Arches National Park in Moab, Utah; Summer 2019

-For the past year and a half we have been homeschooling our children, which has been, and continues to be, a wonderful journey.
+For two and a half years we homeschooled our children, which was a wonderful journey.
 We began homeschooling because we wanted to instill our values, give our children time to run and be free, to be outside, to experience and learn from the real world around them, and simply to spend time as a family.

 Our kids are growing up in an entrepreneurial household, so statistically have a higher chance of being entrepreneurs themselves.
-But, regardless if they are or not, we want them to be able to think on their own, come up with out of the box solutions to problems, and to have the confidence to go against the grain when it's appropriate to set a higher standard.
+But, regardless if they are or not, we want them to be able to think on their own, come up with out-of-the-box solutions to problems, and have the confidence to go against the grain when it's appropriate to set a higher standard.

 So we did what we typically do...jumped in with excitement, faith, and two feet!